elastisys/compliantkubernetes/docs/user-guide/logs.md

 At the moment the reporting feature in OpenSearch doesn't work so instead we recommend you to use [elasticsearch-dump](https://github.com/elasticsearch-dump/elasticsearch-dump).

+!!! elastisys "For Elastisys Managed Services Customers"

+  Elasticsearch-dump is not enabled by default, but can be requested by filing a [service ticket](https://elastisys.atlassian.net/servicedesk/).

 Example of exporting the `kubernetes-*` index pattern to a folder `opensearch-dump`:

 ```bash